TimMisiak/timmisiak.github.io/content/posts/useless-x86-trivia.md

 # Segment overrides: More trivia

 I mentioned earlier that the base address of the FS segment and GS segment is determined by CPU configuration.
 You might be wondering "what CPU configuration?"
-And the answer is,  "it depends".
+And the answer is "it depends".
 Specifically, it depends on whether you're in 32-bit mode or 64-bit mode.
 In 32-bit mode, the actual value of the segment register is used to reference a segment descriptor (defined by the [Global Descriptor Table](https://wiki.osdev.org/Global_Descriptor_Table) and [Local Descriptor Table](https://wiki.osdev.org/Local_Descriptor_Table)).
 But in 64-bit mode, the base is controlled by two MSRs, the FS Base (IA32_FS_BASE in the Intel SDM) and GS Base (IA32_GS_BASE).
 A side effect of this scheme is that the actual value of FS and GS don't matter at all in 64-bit mode.
 You can see the effect of this in WinDbg by trying to directly read from something in one of those segments.
 When debugging a 32-bit process, you can dump the contents of the "FS segment" by using the value of the FS register:

 ```
 0:000> rfs